Print3M/epic/README.md

 ### Do I have to manually align the stack before calling Windows API?

-No, MinGW handles stack alignment automatically.
-However, you must mark every Windows API function with the `WINAPI` macro.
+No, MinGW handles stack alignment and required calling convention automatically.
+For x86_64 you can even omit the default `WINAPI` macro before the WinAPI function header.
+It’s harmless to include but not required for correctness.

 ### Why is the entry point called `__main_pic` and not simply `main()`?